-The Company completed the year with cash of \$1,017,391 (2016 - \$2,617,268).
-Being in the exploration stage, the Company does not have revenue from operations, and relies on equity funding and non-arm's length loans for its continuing financial liquidity.
+The Company completed the quarter with working capital of \$5,763,328 (Dec 31, 2017 - deficit of \$50,768).
+Being in the exploration stage, the Company does not have revenue from operations, and has historically relied on equity funding and non-arm's length loans for its continuing financial liquidity.